Andy Cook (footballer, born 1990): Bradford City

-On 24th September 2025, Cook scored against his boyhood team in a 4–1 defeat to Newcastle United at St James' Park in the third round of the EFL Cup.
+On 24 September 2025, Cook scored against his boyhood team in a 4–1 defeat to Newcastle United at St James' Park in the third round of the EFL Cup.

+He was released by Bradford City at the end of the 2025–26 season.

+Return to Grimsby Town

+On 12 January 2026, it was announced that Cook had returned to Grimsby Town on loan until the end of the season; 14 years after he first signed for the Mariners.

+It was announced on 15 June 2026 that Cook had signed permanently for Grimsby on a one-year deal with an option for a further year.

 International career

 On 4 June 2013, Cook made his debut for the England C team in a 6–1 win away at Bermuda.